-Part-time limited term position for 6 months, with possibility of conversion to FT direct hire.
+Full-time limited term position through June, 2020, with possibility of conversion to FT direct hire.

 Great opportunity for those interested in workforce development.
 The career specialist is responsible for assisting customers of Michigan Works!
 Service Centers in their search for employment and directing them toward additional workshops or programs from which they may benefit.
 This includes providing consistent, expert advice and professional support for job seekers and employers in utilizing on-line, Center, and program resources, assisting customers in developing professional electronic resumes, assisting with application completion, conducting on-line job or resume searches and presenting various career development workshops, program orientations and seminars.
 The Career Specialist is also responsible for providing timely and accurate information regarding the services available to customers, maintaining accurate records in accordance with local, state, federal and unit regulations, and maintaining updated information and resources in the centers.
 Bilingual skills in Spanish/English helpful, but not required.

 - A minimum of one (1) year experience working with customers or clients, preferably in a placement, educational, human service, or career development capacity.

 - High school diploma or GED required; additional education in a related field preferred, but not required.